goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 Just as code style, API design, and automation are essential for a healthy productive development cycle.
 Project structure is a crucial part of your application's architecture.

+ It has been over two decades since [POSA1](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) was releaseed and interestingly enough the ideas of design are still very applicable in modern software development.

+## Why structure matters

+All software systems have an architecture.
+Even if it comprises of just one structure with one element, there is an architecture.
+There are software systems that don't have a formal design and others that don't formally document the architecture, but even these systems still have an architecture.

 > Martin Fowler describes architecture as: “The highest-breakdown of a system into its parts.”

- It has been over two decades since the release of [Pattern Orientated Software Architecture - Volume 1](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) was releaseed and interestingly enough the ideas of design are still very applicable in modern software development.

-## Why standards matter
+Changes to a software system are inevitable.
+The catalyst for change can come from the market, new requirements, changes to business processes, technology advances, and bug fixes, among other things.
+Structure allows you to manage and understand what it would take to make a particular change.

-If your repository is a massive dump of files or a nested mess of directories, any contributor will have difficulty getting to grips with your code, regardless of how beautiful your documentation might be.
+If your repository is a massive dump of files or a nested mess of directories, responding to change becomes more difficult, regardless of how beautiful your documentation might be.

-It is also well worthwhile noting that everything you do, you may probably will have to do it again.
-Whether it is that you realise there is a flaw in your implementation, or, say for example you depart the company for which you work.
-Whatever you have worked on may need to be reproduced, maintained or extended and if there is a well organised structure then knowing where to start would be much simpler.

 Many developers and teams get this simple step wrong, often stumbling through a jumble of mistakes until they arrive at something that at least works.